This topic describes how the Gorouter, the main component in the Swisscom Application Cloud (APC) routing tier, routes HTTP traffic within App Cloud.

 If your load balancer terminates TLS on the client side of the Gorouter, it must append these headers to requests forwarded to the Gorouter.
 For more information, see the Securing Traffic into Cloud Foundry topic.

 Zipkin is a tracing system that enables app developers to troubleshoot failures or latency issues.
 Zipkin provides the ability to trace requests and responses across distributed systems.
-See Zipkin.io for more information.
+For more information, see Zipkin.io.

 When the Zipkin feature is enabled in Cloud Foundry, the Gorouter examines the HTTP request headers and performs the following: